electricomics/generator/README.md

 This program allows you to create simple Electricomics.
 Each consisting of a number of images placed on steps.
 It is written in Javascript and packaged as an app using NW.js (http://http://nwjs.io).

+The intention is to build from here to create the all singing Electricomic Editor that people are crying out for

 The Releases tab contains prebuilt binaries for Windows, OS X and Linux.

 # Basics